 3. Seth “Scump” Abner

 He still plays for OpTic Chicago, with a role between defensive and aggressive.
-He is known for his constant use of SMG, being one of his favorite options the M5 and UMP45.
+He is known for his constant use of SMG, being one of his favourite options are the MP5 and UMP45.
 Scump still maintains an important position in the League, despite going up against younger talent.
 He’s a great example of how important experience can be in esports.